noiseflood/.github/profile/README.md

 # Noiseflood

-I am making a music cartoon called Noiseflood.
-I made my first music cartoon 10 years ago and it didn't work.
-This time I have decided I need to build a lot of new tools that will make it possible for me to realistically produce this.
+I am making a music cartoon called Noiseflood about a world flooded by noise.
+It explores the various ways groups of people deal with the flood: some build bubbles to silence the noise, some arm themselves with sonic weapons to counter or cancel the noise, some become the noise itself.
+The hero turns the noise into music.

 Currently focusing on Blender and Python